What are Barriers to Effective Communication?

-Teachers have an increasingly difficult job trying to communicate effectively to classrooms that are growing in size and may contain students who come from varied backgrounds.
-Some common barriers to effective communication in the classroom are listening barriers, perception barriers, oral barriers and cultural barriers.
-Learning to recognize and overcome these barriers is essential in effective classroom communication.
+Teachers have an increasingly difficult job trying to communicate effectively to classrooms that are growing in size and may contain students or learners who come from varied backgrounds.

 Perception may be a barrier to effective communication in the classroom.
 Different people may receive and hear the same message but interpret it differently.
 Paying attention to detail is also important.
 Important aspects can be missed by not covering a subject in depth.
 A teacher should also learn to focus on both positive and negative aspects of a conversation.
 By having a distorted focus, a teacher may only focus on the negative aspects of a conversation.

-Cultural differences can be a barrier to effective communications in the classroom.
+Cultural differences can be a barrier to effective communications and communication skills in the classroom.
 It is possible for both a teacher and a student to have predisposed ideas about behavior based on what the other person's culture is.
 Messages are often misunderstood if they are delivered in a way that is unfamiliar to the student's culture.
 It is important to dispel assumptions or biases based on cultural differences in a classroom.

 Janet Hunt has worked in the insurance industry for more than 15 years.
 Now serving in online marketing, she also has expertise in business and finance topics.
 Hunt received her Bachelor of Business Administration from the University of Phoenix.
 Hunt has also worked as a food services manager for a high school cafeteria and received her school nutrition certification in 2002.